 Participation in recreation activities (primarily walking, trail running, cycle trail riding and mountain biking) using front country off-road tracks has continued to increase since 2016, and due to improved track development and management under the 2016 Out and About On-Tracks Strategy, Nelson's track network can now more effectively accommodate high levels of use by skilled riders and agile runners, hikers and walkers.
-However, the quality of some recently built mountain bike tracks is declining due to impact of weather events, heavy use and in some instances the construction design (e.g. given underlying soil conditions) reinforcing the importance of adherence to national design and construction standards.
-Over the same period there has also been a decrease in reported conflict between users through education of users and more signage, resulting in a social environment more conductive to collaboration between users.
+However, the quality of some recently built mountain bike tracks is declining due to impact of weather events and heavy use, reinforcing the importance of adherence to national design and construction standards.
+Over the same period there has also been a decrease in reported conflict between users through education and signage, resulting in a social environment more conductive to collaboration between users.

-Prior to Covid-19, Nelson was a leading international mountain bike destination, with significant economic benefits being obtained for the local economy from domestic and international bike tourism, and offering substantial future growth potential, particularly when linked to other bike tourism initiatives in the region (e.g. the Great Taste Trail and Gondola proposal).
+Prior to Covid-19, Nelson was a leading international mountain bike destination, with significant economic benefits being obtained for the local economy from domestic and international bike tourism1, and offering substantial future growth potential, particularly when linked to other bike tourism initiatives in the region (e.g. the Great Taste Trail and Gondola proposal).

 However, post Covid-19 international mountain biking participation levels are expected to reduce significantly in the short term, before hopefully returning and ideally surpassing pre Covid 19 levels in the medium to longer term.
 Track use by local and regional mountain bikers is expected to remain relatively stable after an initial decline, and it is anticipated that national domestic mountain bike tourism will respond similarly over the next three years.
-Nelson was scheduled to host an Enduro World Series mountain bike event in April 2020, that would attract many of the world's best riders to experience and showcase the networks high level tracks, and further boost the sports profile domestically and internationally.
-However, it has recently been postponed for a second time due to Covid-19 travel restrictions and is currently scheduled for April 2022.
+Nelson was scheduled to host an Enduro World Series mountain bike event in April 2022, that would attract many of the world's best riders to experience and showcase the networks high level tracks, and further boost the sports profile domestically and internationally.
+However, it was cancelled due to Covid-19 travel restrictions.

-The resident population is projected to grow by 3.7% over the 10 years to 2030 or an additional 2,020 residents living in Nelson City.
+The resident population is projected to grow by 3.7% between 2020 and 2030 (an additional 2,020 residents living in Nelson City).
 This relatively low rate of growth will generate some additional pressure on the track network but is not seen as a major driver for additional track capacity over the next 10 years.

 The number of walkers (particularly older walkers) and hikers using the tracks is expected to increase in correlation with the region's fast growing population of older adults.
 Walking and hiking are low cost and highly accessible activities, and this will continue to drive their popularity.
-The emerging popularity of e-bikes, particularly with the older adult age group is increasing demand on the track network, particularly for easier grade tracks.
-Nationally, the faster climbing e-bikes are starting to cause issues for other bikers on mountain bike tracks.
-The increasing e-bike use on the trail network will require monitoring and more active behaviour management of users including employing demand management strategies such as providing more intermediate cycle-trail tracks or possibly channelling these users onto forestry roads where appropriate.
+The emerging popularity of ebikes, particularly with the older adult age group is increasing demand on the track network, particularly for easier grade tracks.
+Nationally, the faster climbing ebikes are starting to cause issues for other bikers on mountain bike tracks.
+The increasing ebike use on the trail network will require monitoring and more active behaviour management of users including employing demand management strategies such as providing more intermediate cycle-trail tracks or possibly channelling these users onto forestry roads where appropriate2.

 The Covid-19 shutdown of the track network for mountain biking provided a unique opportunity to observe latent demand for walking and running opportunities.
-The uptake of walking and running on tracks usually dominated or dedicated to biking was significant, in the highly accessible Codgers area of the track network.
-Some of these users may be bikers but the sheer volume of use would indicate demand exists for more dedicated walking/running tracks where users can recreate without having to be on alert for bike users.
+The uptake of walking and running on tracks usually dominated or dedicated to biking was significant, particularly in the highly accessible Codgers Trails area.

-&lt;sup>1 BERL - Nelson Mountain Biking Economic Study 2018
+1 BERL - Nelson Mountain Biking Economic Study 2018

-&lt;sup>2 Use of forestry roads will only be with the prior approval of the landowner and forestry manager.
+2 Use of forestry roads will only be with the prior approval of the landowner and forestry manager.